LabDeborah/jurix-2024/spaCy/readMe.txt

 First Step:
 Use requiriments.yml to install all necessary libraries.
 We used anaconda for managing packages.

+Second Step:
+Move ./Train to ./dataset, so you will end up with ./dataset/Train

 (In the spaCy directory):
-Second Step:
+Third Step:
 Run command: preprocess.py

-Third Step:
+Fourth Step:
 Run command: python -m spacy train config.cfg --output ./output --paths.train ./train.spacy --paths.dev ./dev.spacy

 if error: